laninsky/Phase_hybrid_from_UCES/README.md

 RAxML: See citation info at http://sco.h-its.org/exelixis/web/software/raxml/

 #Version history
-v1.1.0: modified code to phase all samples and classify them by a priori species definitions and/or hybrid status.
+v1.1.0: modified code to use phase all samples and classify them by a priori species definitions and/or hybrid status.
 By default, pie graphs showing combinations of alleles now shown.

 v1.0.2: hybrid_relationships.R now gives list of combinations of parental species for each individual locus ("allele_combinations_by_locus.txt"), as well as the original\ summary across loci ("allele_combinations.txt")